8 best practices for a bulletproof IAM strategy

 - Configure comprehensive logging across all systems.

-- Implement security information and event management and user behavior analytics technologies.
+- Implement SIEM and user behavior analytics technologies.

 6. Promote security awareness and training

-Organizations should make a point to conduct security awareness training.
-Instruction, simulations and assessments can help staff and users understand their role in maintaining organizational security.
+Conduct regular security awareness training that includes instruction, simulations and assessments to help staff and users understand their role in maintaining organizational security.
 Training can involve interactive modules, simulated attacks and real-world scenarios.
-The effectiveness of such training is measured through assessments, behavioral changes and security metrics.
+Measure the effectiveness of training through assessments, behavioral changes and security metrics.

 To implement security training, consider the following recommendations: